Let's deal with the elephant in the room!

 This one is usually a given, but if you have an associated event, I like to actually check out the venue and event I'm speaking at rather than flying in, speaking, turning right around and flying out.
 Now this may sound shocking to you, but some event organizers have offered a discounted ticket rather than just providing one.
 Thankfully, this is not the norm, but it makes no sense.
 Every speaker at every event should have a free pass to the rest of the event so they can see what is going on.
 I often use that opportunity to connect with people, collect relevant stories and personalize my talk to your group.
 It's also a great way for me to build new friends, which is something I enjoy a lot.

-The moral of this message is that I love speaking in front of an audience of every size and I'm willing to make every effort to make it work within your parameters, but at the same time you have to respect my time and desire to provide for my family.
+The bottom line of this message is that I love speaking in front of an audience of every size and I'm willing to try make it work within your parameters, but at the same time you have to respect my time and desire to provide for my family.
 I don't believe any of these boundaries are very demanding, but because I've had to pass on many events, I know not everyone agrees.
 I'm okay with that, but this is what works for me.
-So, if you can live with these expectations and have an event that needs a dynamic speaker, then send me a note or give me a call and let's make it happen.
+So, if you can live with these expectations and have an event that needs a dynamic and distinctive speaker, then send me a note or give me a call and let's make it happen.